johnvictorfs/simple-utilities-mod/README.md

 - Add current status effects duration to HUD
 - Add Sun/Moon icons to the current game time, so it's easier to notice if it's Day or Night
-- Add settings to move HUD elements around the screen and toggle specific elements

 ---